 A Sisterly Bond Over The Years

-When skimming through Valley’s roster, fans will notice there are two Kubiks listed.
+When skimming through Valley’s roster this season, fans noticed there are two Kubiks listed.

-Kubik’s sister, Hayden, is a freshman on this year’s team and has been a solid contributor to the Tigers’ scoring attack.
-She ranks second on the team with 266 kills — right behind her older sister’s team-high 454 mark.
+Kubik’s sister, Hayden, was a freshman on this year’s team, and had been a solid contributor to the Tigers’ scoring attack.
+She ranked second on the team with 266 kills leading into the state tournament — right behind her older sister’s team-high 454 mark.

 This is the first time Madi and Hayden have performed on the same team competitively.
 Growing up, the pair would play against each other over their couch in the basement of the Kubik household.
 Even on vacations, Mom, Dad, and the four Kubik girls would try to find a sand court and get in a few matches.